 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on how to access and use Metrix Learning™ (Metrix) for eligible individuals interested in accessing job readiness and other online courses and earning industry certifications.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on how to access and use Metrix Learning™ (Metrix) for eligible individuals interested in accessing job readiness and other online courses and earning industry certifications.

+This WD Letter update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 RESCISSIONS: